The condensate-forming protein eIF4ET ensures adequate levels of meiotic proteins to support oocyte storage

 This article is not in any list yet, why not save it to one of your lists.Abstract

 Animals store oocytes in a dormant state for weeks to decades before ovulation.
 The homeostatic programs oocytes use to endure long-term storage are poorly understood.
 Using female nematodes as a short-lived model, we found that oocyte formation and storage required IFET-1, the conserved eIF4E-Transporter protein (eIF4ET).
 IFET-1 co-assembled with CAR-1 (Lsm14) to form micron-scale condensates in stored oocytes, which dissipated after oocyte activation.
-Depletion of IFET-1 destabilized the oocyte proteome, leading to a decline in microtubule maintenance proteins and errors in microtubule organization and meiotic spindle assembly.
+Depletion of IFET-1 destabilized the stored oocyte proteome, leading to lower translation, a decline in microtubule maintenance proteins, and errors in microtubule organization and meiotic spindle assembly.
 Deleting individual domains within IFET-1 impaired oocyte storage without affecting oocyte formation.
 Thus, in addition to establishing a healthy oocyte reserve in young mothers, IFET-1 ensures that correct levels of cytoskeletal proteins are maintained as oocytes age.
 Human eIF4ET also localized to micron-scale puncta in dormant oocytes in a reproductively healthy patient.
-Our results identify a role for eIF4ET in maintaining the oocyte reserve and implicate eIF4ET dysfunction as an upstream cause of embryonic aneuploidy and age-related infertility.
+Our results clarify the role for eIF4ET in maintaining the oocyte reserve and further support eIF4ET dysfunction as an upstream cause of embryonic aneuploidy and age-related infertility.